Jah Ying Chung

 “From a cause perspective, there [is] quite a lot of evidence that this work is impactful.”
 Perhaps reluctantly, the humble researcher even admits “it’s kind of a dream job being able to combine intellectual interests while working on an impactful cause.”

 But now Chung is thinking about what she calls “the last mile,” making sure people are actually using the information that is gathered, as well as making it even easier to do so.
-“This is why I am conducting research on research,” she adds, to design the company and its processes to make it all more usable, to maximize impact.
+“This is why I am conducting research on how research is used,” she adds, to design studies and projects that actually lead to improved decisions and impactful actions.

-Jah Ying Chung, a food researcher in China, poses for a photo on an urban pedestrian bridge.
+Jah Ying Chung, a food systems researcher and entrepreneur in China, poses for a photo on an urban pedestrian bridge.
 Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers’ attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
-Hong Kong, China, 2022. #unboundproject / We Animals Media
+Hong Kong, China, 2022. #unboundproject / We Animals

 Finally, when asked what her personal hope is for farmed animals in China and for the future of the plant-based food and alt-protein movement in Asia, in true researcher form Chung answers with questions: “What does it look like from the Chinese perspective?” she asks.
 “What does welfare mean, what does a good life mean?”
 She says she does not yet know the answer, and that’s what keeps her so invested in this cause.